ibm-cloud-docs/discovery/query-parameters.md

 ## similar
 {: #similar}

 Document similarity identifies documents that are similar to the documents listed in the `similar.document_ids` parameters.
 This can be further refined by specifing which fields will be considered for comparison using the `similar.fields` parameters.
 The default is `false`.
+See [Document similarity](/docs/services/discovery/using.html#doc-similarity) for more information.

 ```bash
 &similar=true